🕩 Hello! My name is Sameer and this is my blog.

 Content and Publishing

-I usually draft the details referential knowledge, with due citations, followed up by actually solving an issue and/ or building and testing something useful for it, then gdeploying it if needed .
-And finally I update it with working knowldge of the build , with due explainations and a contrast between the adoped and notable other approcahes, which might become useful with development, if things begin to break, during mutating it.
+Usually, I spend time in defining the apparent problem, which I am trying to solve, then draft the details referential knowledge, with due citations, followed by actually solving an issue and/ or building and testing something useful for it, then deploying it if needed .
+And finally I update it with working knowldge of the build and a better definition, with due reason to why is this a more precise definition, with due explainations and a contrast between the adoped and notable other approcahes, which help me further understand the probelm and/or reason the approach and may become useful with development, if things begin to break, during applying it further in different possible scenarios.
+That’s nearly how I ve also experienced the process of education.

 Architecture